-- 1. The State Bar should coordinate with the Arizona Supreme Court and the Supreme Court Commission on Minorities to create programs and events on issues surrounding Social Justice, Bias, Diversity & Inclusion in the legal profession. - 2.
+- 1. The State Bar should coordinate with the Arizona Supreme Court and the Supreme Court Commission on Minorities and Women to create programs and events on issues surrounding Social Justice, Bias, Diversity & Inclusion in the legal profession. - 2.
 The Task Force on Social Justice supports the petition before the Board to mandate D&I CLE training as part of Arizona attorneys annual CLE requirement.
-If approved, the State Bar should, for the inaugural year of this requirement, provide at least one (1) free CLE option on this topic.
-If free CLE is not financially feasible, the Task Force recommends the State Bar offer this proposed CLE to State Bar members for the inaugural year for the nominal fee of \$10. - 3.
+If approved, the State Bar should, for the inaugural year of this requirement, provide at least one (1) free CLE option on this topic.1 If free CLE is not financially feasible, the Task Force recommends the State Bar offer this proposed CLE to State Bar members for the inaugural year for the nominal fee of \$10. - 3.
 Collect demographic data on all CLE program faculty and the State Bar should establish a goal of increasing minority faculty.
-The Task Force recommends a goal that by December 31, 2023, faculty for all State Bar approved CLE programming be at least 30% diverse (Black or African American, Hispanic or Latinx, Asian or Pacific Islander, Native American, Native Hawaiian or Alaskan Native, LGBTQ+, or someone with a disability) and 40% women. - 4.
-Survey membership to determine member demographic and where work is needed to increase diversity and inclusion within the Bar. - 5.
+The Task Force recommends a goal that by December 31, 2023, faculty for all State Bar approved CLE programming be at least 30% diverse (Black or African American, Hispanic or Latinx, Asian or Pacific Islander, Native American, Native Hawaiian or Alaskan Native, LGBTQ+, or someone with a disability) and 40% women.2 - 4.
+Survey membership to determine member demographic and where work is needed to increase diversity and inclusion within the Bar.3 - 5.
 The State Bar should explore partnerships with other organizations to continue dialogues and programming around race, diversity and inclusion that would be available to both lawyers and non-lawyers.
-Consider: - a) Formalizing a partnership with the Arizona State University Center for the Study of Race and Democracy ("CSRD") to: - Study the history of the legal profession in Arizona through the lens of race, ethnicity, gender, and sexual orientation. - Leverage CSRD resources to support other programming, including support with soliciting and analyzing the demographic data identified from the recommended Survey. - b) Explore similar partnerships with the University of Arizona and Northern Arizona University. - Support affinity bar associations and provide opportunities to collaborate on programs, workshops or seminars addressing the diversity of the judiciary and the judicial selection/appointment process
+Consider: - a) Formalizing a partnership with the Arizona State University Center for the Study of Race and Democracy ("CSRD") to: - Study the history of the legal profession in Arizona through the lens of race, ethnicity, gender, and sexual orientation. - Leverage CSRD resources to support other programming, including support with soliciting and analyzing the demographic data identified from the recommended Survey. - b) Explore similar partnerships with the University of Arizona and Northern Arizona University.

-&lt;sup>1 Cost forecast for free CLE outlined in attached budget projection sheet.
+1 Cost forecast for free CLE outlined in attached budget projection sheet.